jimhigson/oboe.js/writing/main/3_Background.md

 distraction from its design aims and to what degree it defines the technology.
 For the first time it is possible to code a presentation logic which is capable of running on either side of the network.

-Why Node perhaps is mis-placed in its current usage as a purely web platform "the objective is absolutely fast I/O".
-This happened because, being javascript, web specialist programmers took it up first but the Node.js mission statement makes no reference to the web.
+Javascript has proven itself very effective as the language to meet Node's design goals but this suitability is not based on Javascript's association with web browsers.
+Being already familiar with Javascript, web programmers were the first to take up Node.js first but the project mission statement makes no reference to the web; Node's architecture is well suited to any application domain where low-latency responses to i/o is more of a concern than heavyweight computation.
+Web applications fit well into this niche but they are far from the only domain that does so.

+Most

 Why Node is significant.
+Single-threaded but able to switch contexts quickly to achieve a very efficient kind of concurrency.
+Closures help this by removing responsibility to explicitly store the data used by a function.
 Recognises that most tasks are io-bound rather than CPU bound.
 Threaded models good for CPU-bound in the main.

+Why Node perhaps is mis-placed in its current usage as a purely web platform "the objective is absolutely fast I/O".
+This happened because,

 > Streams in node are one of the rare occasions when doing something the
 > fast way is actually easier.
 SO USE THEM. not since bash has streaming